tim3233/webrms/README.md

 frontend and server done with tornado (no apache/... needed)

-set your serial address in webpy_logger
+set the serial address of your data connection in webpy_logger

 set simulation flag to true or false in webpy_tornado